 How Fasting Helps Remove Toxins

 Fasting gives the digestive system a break, allowing the body to expel toxins more effectively.
 The process promotes liver function and cellular repair.
+With improved insulin sensitivity and nutrient efficiency, Fasting gives your digestive system a much-needed rest.
+This allows the liver and kidneys to focus on eliminating built-up toxins and initiating cellular repair processes like autophagy.

 Benefits for Gut Health and Digestion